 In this action thriller, a former race car driver comes home to find his wife has been kidnapped.
 He is ordered by a mysterious man to do things that take him on a high-speed adventure.
 Ethan Hawke and Selena Gomez star.

 With screenings at 2,130 locations, “Getaway” had a theater average of $2,115 its opening weekend.
 By the end of the first week, box-office sales were approaching $6.5 million.
 However, second-week ticket sales declined more than 50 percent, and from there, the declines got steeper.
 “Getaway” closed after week five with U.S. ticket sales only reaching $10.5 million, which was not enough to cover its $18 million production budget.

 Opening Weekend Gross: $8.6 million

 Worldwide Gross: $41.9 million

-In this horror movie, a group travels into the Paris Catacombs in search of the Philosopher’s Stone.
+In this horror movie, a group travels into the Paris Catacombs to explore what’s hidden there.
 Once inside, however, they are haunted by supernatural beings.